Research-funding announcement: Scholarship for junior ME/CFS researcher at Charité

-At the International ME/CFS Conference 2025 (link), the foundations agreed to cooperate in supporting young ME/CFS researchers.
+At the International ME/CFS Conference 2025 (link), the foundations agreed to cooperate in supporting junior ME/CFS researchers.
 The ME/CFS Research Foundation is providing the funding for this.
 The scholarship funding will be administered through the Lost Voices Foundation's scholarship programme.

-The first joint scholarship will be awarded to Linus Fock, who is pursuing his doctorate as part of his medical studies in the working group of Prof. Dr. Carmen Scheibenbogen (details in the ME/CFS Research Register) at Charité – Universitätsmedizin Berlin.
+The joint scholarship will be awarded to Linus Fock, who is pursuing his doctorate as part of his medical studies at the working group of Prof. Dr. Carmen Scheibenbogen (details in the ME/CFS Research Register) at Charité – Universitätsmedizin Berlin.
 Linus Fock's doctoral project is entitled "Comparative study of healthy control subjects and patients with ME/CFS using questionnaires, hand grip strength measurement, cognitive testing and laboratory markers".

 Project background and objectives: